egarcia8/LiveProjectCodeSummary/README.md

 Code snippets from live project working collaboratively over a two week sprint
 <h2>Introduction</h2>
 <p>
 During the last two weeks of my coding boot camp at The Tech Academy, I had the opportunity to work on a project with a team of my peers to develop an interactive website using ASP .NET MVC and Entity Framework.
-This website is used for managing content and productions for an acting company, and it is designed to be a content management service for the users to manage the website on their own.
-During this two-week sprint, I was able to add requested features, use Chrome Developer Tools to fix bugs and review and refactor my own code.
-I was able to see how a big project can be broken down into smaller feasible stories.
+This website is used for managing content and productions for an acting company, and it is designed to be a content management service for the users to operate the website on their own.
+During this two-week sprint, I was able to add requested features, use developer tools to fix bugs and review and refactor my own code.
+I saw how a big project can be broken down into smaller feasible stories.
 I experienced working with a more senior developer to understand how to approach coding and troubleshooting problems.
 I worked on several back-end stories that gave me a more comprehensive understanding of Entity Framework.
 I was also able to utilize Javascript and Bootstrap to complete many front-end stories.
 This project allowed me to gain experience in working with the Agile framework to help me develop my project management skills.
-Below you will find descriptions of the stories I completed along with code snippets.
-I also have a few complete code files in this repo for the larger functionalities I implemented.
 </p>
 <h2>Back-End Stories</h2>

 * Create BlogPost Model and CRUD functionality
+* Seeding a Database